Red beryl

 Red beryl, formerly known as bixbite and marketed as red emerald or scarlet emerald, is an extremely rare variety of beryl as well as one of the rarest minerals on Earth.
-The gem gets its red color from manganese ions embedded inside of beryllium aluminium cyclosilicate crystals.
-The color of red beryl is stable up to 1000 C. Red Beryl can come in various tints like strawberry, bright ruby, cherry, and orange.
+The gem gets its red color from manganese ions incorporated within the beryl crystal structure.
+The color of red beryl is stable up to 1000 C. Red beryl can come in various tints like strawberry, bright ruby, cherry, and orange.

 The largest crystals of red beryl are about 2 cm wide and 5 cm long.
 However, most crystals are under 1 cm long.
-Recently, the red variety of Pezzottaite has been sold in markets as red beryl by some sellers.
+Recently, the red variety of pezzottaite has been sold in markets as red beryl by some sellers.